BMW X1 review - Interior, design and technology

 As standard, there are 17-inch wheels on SE models, while black plastic is used around the wheelarches and bumpers.
 Go for a Sport model, and you get bigger wheels (which don't spoil the ride) and tweaked exterior trim, while xLine models get gloss black exterior trim and a different wheel design.
 At the top of the range, M Sport cars feature body-coloured trim and lowered suspension for a sportier look.

 Inside, cloth trim is standard, while Sport models get red flashes of trim on the seats and dashboard. xLine cars get leather and wood options, while the M Sport versions add signature blue trim and specific M steering wheel and badging.

 Sat-nav, stereo and infotainment

 Navigation is standard on the X1 range, but you can upgrade to the more advanced tech pack for around £1,250.
-This brings a larger 10.25-inch screen, lifetime remote services and a head-up display to put more information on speed and navigation instructions in the driver’s eye line.
+This brings BMW Navigation Plus and a larger a head-up display to put more information on speed and navigation instructions in the driver’s eye line.